Borny/Sass-library/customLibrary/README.md

 ## This library contains :

-- A Grid system based on 12 columns
+- A Grid system
 - Tabs using radio inputs
 - Modals using checkbox inputs
 - Inputs text/password

+### Grid system

+The Grid system used here is based on a 12 columns count